isabella232/advertising-cloud.en/help/misc/ad-cloud-ccpa-opt-out-of-sale.md

 >[!NOTE]
 >
->CCPA opt-out-of-sale segments never expire.
+>Users remain in CCPA opt-out-of-sale segments forever.

 1. Log into the advertiser's account in Advertising Cloud DSP at [https://www.tubemogul.com](https://www.tubemogul.com).
 1. Create a segment to capture the opt-out requests: